allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Select the Actual Sortie Type in the TAR header if required.
 The rest of this tab functions the same as the Person tab.

-5. Select the Fuel Consumption button to open the Fuel Data section: A.  Enter the fuel information for the sortie and PEX will calculate the Total Fuel Used, Total Fuel Burned, and Burn Rate.
+5. Select the Fuel Consumption button to open the Fuel Data section:

+    1. Enter the fuel information for the sortie and PEX will calculate the Total Fuel Used, Total Fuel Burned, and Burn Rate.

-B.  Enter any comments about the fuel usage on the sortie and whether the sortie was effective or not.
+    2. Enter any comments about the fuel usage on the sortie and whether the sortie was effective or not.

-C.  Capture any pertinent information about your receivers or tankers in the Your Receiver Data and Your Tanker Data sections.
+    3. Capture any pertinent information about your receivers or tankers in the Your Receiver Data and Your Tanker Data sections.

-220

-!(images/000035.jpg)

-D.  Once entered, the data can be viewed at Scheduling > Reports > Fuel Report.
+    4. Once entered, the data can be viewed at Scheduling > Reports > Fuel Report.

-Report by Commitment
+### Report by Commitment

 1. Select the Start and End dates to get a list of commitments between those dates.